winton/typectl/README.md

 ## Goals

 1. A type-safe API for defining complex control flows of generic (reusable) functions.
-2. Full runtime control over input and output variable mapping.
+2. Full runtime control over input and output variable mapping within the control flow.
-3. Dynamic resolution of inputs and outputs, resulting in naturally optimized code.
+3. Naturally optimized code using dynamic resolution of inputs and outputs.

 ## Function API